wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 After a session, note one heroic thing you did.
 You can add 1 to a Skill that directly relates to this gesture.

 Also, after a session, note one brush with death you’ve had.
-You now have a scar and advantage against that danger (as defined by the referee).
+You now have a scar and advantage against that specific danger (as defined by the referee).
 You can only have as many scars as your Constitution.

 ## Damage Types

-Experienced adventurers always have a variety of damage sources.
-Each type has a special effect on its target when more than 5 damage is inflicted in one attack:
+Experienced adventurers always bring a variety of weapons with them.
+Each type has a special effect when more than 5 damage is inflicted in one attack:

 <ins>Blunt:</ins> the target falls Prone if it is smaller than you.

-<ins>Piercing:</ins> the target takes double damage if Prone or Surprised.
+<ins>Piercing:</ins> the target takes double damage if Prone or Surprised (at any damage).

-<ins>Slashing:</ins> you can make a free attack against another adjacent target for half damage.
+<ins>Slashing:</ins> an adjacent target has to dodge or take half damage.

 <ins>Acid:</ins> armor is reduced by 2.<br>
 <ins>Cold:</ins> take 2 dexterity damage.<br>
 <ins>Electric:</ins> acts last next turn.<br>
 <ins>Fire:</ins> cannot heal this turn.<br>
 <ins>Mind:</ins> take 2 intelligence damage.<br>
-<ins>Magical:</ins> ignores armor.<br>
+<ins>Magical:</ins> must save to cast spells next turn.<br>
 <ins>Poison:</ins> take 2 constitution damage.

 ## Stat Damage

-Various monsters and class abilities can damage your stats instead of your HP.
+Various monsters and spells can damage your stats instead of your HP.
 Here is what happens when one of your stats reaches 0:

 <ins>Strength:</ins> you are Stunned, yet can talk.<br>
 <ins>Dexterity:</ins> you are Prone and cant stand.<br>